-August in Moray when staying at Blervie House means lots of local events going on.
-August as it happens is a wonderful month to see the real Scotland as you have both Aberlour Highland Games and Ballater Highland Games taking place.
-Two of my favourite Highland towns – make sure you visit them both and can you get to the Games of at least one of them?
+August in Moray, when staying at Blervie House means lots of local events.
+August as it happens is a beautiful month to see the real Scotland as you have both Aberlour Highland Games and Ballater Highland Games taking place.
+Two of my favourite Highland towns – make sure you visit them both, and can you get to the Games of at least one of them?

 And then there are the Agricultural Shows – we have The Black Isle Show taking place.
-See Highland Ponies in full stalking harness with appropriately dressed handlers, lovely solid Clydesdales next to the Shetlands and that is before you see the cattle and sheep.
-Scotland is truly proud of its Agricultural Heritage and the quality and expertise is on full display at these events.
-Want to know more – there are always friendly folk on hand to help you.
+See Highland Ponies in full stalking harnesses with appropriately dressed handlers and lovely solid Clydesdales next to the Shetlands, and that is before you see the cattle and sheep.
+Scotland is genuinely proud of its Agricultural Heritage, and the quality and expertise are on full display at these events.
+Want to know more – there are always friendly folk to help you.

-And as this is Scotland and Country Sports is always on the agenda regardless of whether you choose to participate or not.
-Like it or loathe it there is the Glorious 12th with the start of the Grouse season but more importantly Moy Game Fair takes place on the 2nd and 3rd.
+And as this is Scotland Country Sports are always on the agenda regardless of whether you choose to participate.
+Like it or loathe it, there is the Glorious 12th with the start of the Grouse season, but more importantly Moy Game Fair takes place on the 2nd and 3rd.

-Game Fairs are such fun not least of all because the shopping is outstanding – if you want the best selection of Country Fashion and something special to take home this is the place to be.
-If you want to see rural Scotland and to see how the country at work you will find It here.
-Game Fairs are a wonderful place to see excited dogs competing at break neck speeds, try your hand at Clay Pigeon shooting, casting and just generally see something out of the ordinary.
+Game Fairs are such fun, not least of all because the shopping is outstanding – if you want the best selection of Country Fashion and something special to take home, this is the place to be.
+You will find it here if you want to see rural Scotland and how it works.
+Game Fairs are a wonderful place to see excited dogs competing at breakneck speeds; try your hand at Clay Pigeon shooting, casting and generally see something out of the ordinary.

 And More August in Moray Events

-Just looking at what else is on you might need to spend longer here – cyclists are participating in the Ride the North challenge, bikers from all over the world are enjoying Thunder in the Glens in Aviemore – the scenery so spectacular I almost wish I was a biker.
+Just looking at what else is on, you might need to spend longer here – cyclists are participating in the Ride the North challenge, bikers from all over the world are enjoying Thunder in the Glens in Aviemore – the scenery is so spectacular I almost wish I was a biker.
 Historians can enjoy the Fort George Festival.
-Woodworkers, artists or indeed any of us can admire the competitors at Carve Carrbridge as they produce an incredible work of art using a chainsaw!
-And for those of us that enjoy the arts why not enjoy an outdoor theatre evening at Logie Steading Outdoor Theatre – pack up your picnic and enjoy the scenery.
+Woodworkers, artists or any of us can admire the competitors at Carve Carrbridge as they produce an incredible work of art using a chainsaw!
+And for those who enjoy the arts, why not enjoy an outdoor theatre evening at Logie Steading Outdoor Theatre – pack up your picnic and enjoy the scenery.

 If none of these grabs you – don’t forget we still have our distilleries, beaches, castles, scenery, golf courses, Outlander sites etc!